 If you are applying from China, India, Morocco, Pakistan, the Philippines, Senegal or Vietnam, you are considered under Student Direct stream (SDS) and may be able to get faster processing for your study permit.
 In most cases, IRCC tries to process SDS applications within 20 calendar days.

-The government filing fees for study permits are:
+The government filing fees for a study permit to Canada are:

 If you want to learn more about student visa applications, impacts of new immigration rules on international students as a result of COVID-19 pandemic, or details about legal status of study permit holders in Canada, please contact me at email@example.com.

-And if you want to learn more about moving to Canada and getting your PR, sign up for the Visto portal here!
+And if you want to access our complete study permit guide, including information on moving to Canada and getting your PR, sign up for the Visto portal here!